blend-os/blend/README.md

 It's recommended to use the `blend-settings` UI, instead of the `blend` CLI.

 ## Installation
-install podman from your distro's repo. i.e sudo dnf install podman
+Install podman from your distro's repo. i.e sudo dnf install podman
 Clone the files to the computer: git clone https://github.com/lilkidsuave/blendGuide && cd blendGuide